wegorich/generator-aurelia/README.md

 # generator-aurelia

-This is a Yeoman Generator for the [Skeleton App](https://github.com/aurelia/skeleton-navigation) of the [Aurelia](http://www.aurelia.io/) platform.
+This is a Yeoman Generator for the [Components](http://aurelia.io/docs.html#/aurelia/framework/1.0.0-beta.1.0.6/doc/article/creating-components) of the [Aurelia](http://www.aurelia.io/) platform.
 It sets up a standard navigation-style app using gulp to build your ES6 code with [Babel](http://babeljs.io).
 Karma/Jasmine testing is configured as well.

 For more info please visit the official site: http://www.aurelia.io/